Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

-I made these nodes for **fun** so it's far from perfect but at least it is entertaining!
+I made these nodes for **experimenting** so it's far from perfect but at least it is entertaining!

 It uses cosine similarities or smallest euclidean distances to find the closest tokens.